rischwa/jscad-rischwa/README.md

 # jscad-rischwa
 jscad.app files for 3d objects. contains a definition for configurable length and diameter STANAG 4694 / picatinny adapter clip.
-Just go to https://jscad.app , paste the stanag-clip.js contents into the editor and use the parametrization in the bottom right to configure the model to generate:
+Just go to https://jscad.app , paste the [stanag-clip.js](stanag-clip/stanag-clip.js) contents into the editor and use the parametrization in the bottom left to configure the model to generate:
 ![Example of stanag 4694 clip generation](stanag-clip/stanag-clip-example.png)

 I used this to create an adapter for my MantisX on the barrel of my FWB 900 air rifle.